speratus/django-inertia-template-react/readme.md

 production manifest.
 The easiest workaround for this is simply to include your entrypoint in the `build.rollupOptions.input` map to begin with.

-### How do I load a vite stylesheet in a Django template?
+### How do I load a Vite stylesheet in a Django template?

 Unlike JavaScript or TypeScript source files, you cannot use the `{% vite_asset %}` tag to load stylesheets.
 This is because the `vite_asset` tag will automatically wrap the url in a